uvarc/rc-website/content/userinfo/rivanna/allocations.md

 # Allocation Types

 ## Standard Allocations
-Standard allocations are for 100,000 SUs and require a brief summary of the research project along with an explanation of the computations to be performed.
-Standard allocations can be renewed as long as each renewal request includes a synopsis of results from the original allocation.
-The maximum number of standard allocations--either new or renewal--a PI can receive in a single fiscal year is 4 (or 400K SUs max).
+Standard allocations require a brief summary of the research project along with an explanation of the computations to be performed.
+Standard allocations must be renewed annually along with a synopsis of results from the original allocation.
 There cannot be more than 1 PI per MyGroups group.
 Standard allocations expire 12 months after they are disbursed.

 **Available to:** Faculty and post-docs using Rivanna for research.